biographybooksimage gallerymy paris walksugly paris buildingslectureseventschocolatecontact

 Speaking of the greatness of Paris Victor Hugo wrote, "This city does not belong to a people but to peoples . . . the human race has a right to Paris."** I concur wholeheartedly.
 And the French would agree.
 And that is why I hold Paris to a higher standard.
 They want to be seen as the most beautiful city in the world, then act like it.

 Please do not mistake these thoughts and think that I am against change.
 I would have voiced no displeasure at the turn of the century, the 20th century that is, when Art Nouveau came on the scene, or later when Art Moderne, also known as Art Deco, appeared.
 Buildings in these styles are some of the most beautiful in Paris.
 Is it too much to demand that new buildings be as pleasing?
-In place of creativity we get a mind numbing mediocrity.

 If you want to rankle an architect today mention the word embellishment.
-Short of eliciting outright laughter you'll get a wry smile or perhaps only a blank look.
-For thousands of years schools of architecture were defined largely by different styles of embellishment.
+Short of eliciting outright laughter you’ll get a wry smile or perhaps only a blank look.
+For thousands of years periods of architecture were defined largely by different styles of embellishment.
 Then post-World War II arrived and it all disappeared.
 Clean unadorned surfaces have dominated since.
 Modernism has evolved into post-modern, and neo-modern, yet everything remains clean of embellishment.
 How unfortunate.
 I believe the eye loves to savor detail and nuance.
-I'm a big fan of Louis Sullivan, Charles Rennie Macintosh, Julia Morgan, Hundertwasser, Gaudi, Frank Lloyd Wright.
+I’m a big fan of Louis Sullivan, Charles Rennie Macintosh, Julia Morgan, Hundertwasser, Gaudi, Frank Lloyd Wright.
 Even Austrian architect Alfred Loos who railed against embellishment and wrote a famous work, Embellishment is Crime, is a favorite.
 His surfaces are flat but full of decoration nevertheless.

-Mayor Delanoe has done much to make Paris more habitable.
-I am told he wants to be remembered as one who respects "La Patrimoine," French heritage.
-What better place to show his sincerity than here.
-He has already reversed a years long policy of adapting the city to the automobile by widening sidewalks, narrowing streets and adding bike lanes.
-His Velib project, placing thousands of bicycles around Paris for practically free use has been wildly successful.
-Now he would do well to weigh in on the side of the little guy in this David and Goliath scenario.
+His Velib project, placing thousands of bicycles around Paris for practically free use has been most successful.
+Now he would do well to bring his weight on the side of the little guy in this David and Goliath scenario.
 To see for yourself go to Google Earth.
 Enter the address 154 Rue Oberkampf, Paris, France, and fly over for a look.
-Check the button for Roads and the name Cité Durmar will come up.
+Hit the button for Roads and the name Cite Durmar will come up.
 I photographed the handbill on the large door to the passageway.
-The first line reads "We, the occupants of la Cité Durmar need help to make known the danger we face."
+The first line reads “We, the occupants of la Cité Durmar need help to make known the danger we face.”

 If the developers win and Cité Durmar is lost we can imagine the long list of reasons trotted out to justify the project.
 They will all make sense.
 And in that case the passing of Cité Durmar will go into the book I promise to write some day, When Terrible Things Are Done for Good Reasons.